ollypettyfer/api-project/README.md

 ### yarn add

-This will run and install the neccessary modules required for the app to run
+This will run and install the necessary modules required for the app to run

 ### yarn start